 The consolidation of the engineering estate at Manchester provides an opportunity to build a more cohesive and dynamic Professional Support Service.
 Larger teams undertaking similar activities can improve the consistency of service, career progression opportunities for staff, and sharing of best practice.
 The engineering campus should be truly student-facing and, as a busy, high footfall space, MEC Hall ground floor will provide the opportunity to maximise the visibility and to ensure accessibility of those services students require most frequently.

 A single space for graduate support services will create a “one-stop-shop” for PhD students and research staff (PDRAs).
-This space should bring together support currently offered in each School, alongside Faculty-based graduate services.
+This space should bring together support currently offered in each Department, alongside Faculty-based graduate services.

 MECD will provide world class research facilities, leading the way in terms of innovation in technology and working practices.
 Shared facilities across Schools will support research projects of multiple scales and duration and encourage collaboration between researchers, Schools and with industry.
 The spaces will be modern and visible, enhancing opportunities for increased interdisciplinary work and providing a showcase of the impact of our work to inspire students, industry and funders.